raktim-mondol/BioFusionNet/README.md

 ![MAGNet Logo](path/to/logo.png) <!-- If you have a logo or relevant image -->

-MAGNet is a deep learning framework that integrates multimodal data sources using an attention-guided mechanism, specifically designed for survival analysis tasks.
+MM-SurvNet is a deep learning framework that integrates multimodal data sources using an attention-guided mechanism, specifically designed for survival analysis tasks.

 ## Table of Contents